+The first type of RFID available is passive RFID.
 Passive RFID uses high-power readers that send out a low-frequency, high-power RF signal to battery-free tags.
 The antenna in the tag is woken up by the amount of energy flowing to it, which wakes up its circuit.

-Active RFID, on the other hand, uses battery-powered tags that advertise their identity to various access points or readers.
+Another option is active RFID.
+Active RFID uses battery-powered tags that advertise their identity to various access points or readers.
 These access points often then transfer the location of each tagged item to a gateway.

 The readers then send the location data to the gateway, which is then sent to the AirFinder web application.
 The application takes the data and provides the user with an estimated location of each tagged asset.